So let's recap, we currently know:

 We now need to get the signal that the coupler will be tapping to a machine that can record the data.
 I will call this machine the "attacker's laptop".
 In order to get the optical signal to the attacker's laptop, we will need another FMC.
 This FMC is different from the ones we used earlier.
 This FMC needs to support single-mode, as the fiber coming out of my coupler is single-mode.
 It also needs to support the same wavelengths mentioned earlier, and is compatible with your other FMCs (10/100 or 10/100/1000).

-I am using a NOYES FTS-20C Fiber Optic Clip-On Coupler ($900 USD~) in my setup.
-If you purchased the same coupler as I did, you will likely need a "hybrid mating adapter" ($7 USD~).
+I am using a AFL FTS-20C Fiber Optic Clip-On Coupler ($900 USD~) in my setup.
+If you purchased the same coupler as I did, you will likely need a "hybrid mating adapter" which can be found on Amazon as well.
 My coupler came with an FC end connector.
 However, my FMC is SC.
 I could've got an FMC with FC inputs on it, but I wanted continuity and opted to go with a setup that uses all the same connectors.
 The mating adapter's only job is to take one end connector from a fiber cable and let another, different end connector meet with it.
 The ends do not actually touch inside the adapter.
 Instead, they are "air-gapped", which is a tiny gap between the two end connectors.
 You suffer a little signal loss, but not enough to cause any issues.
 Speaking of which, you will also need a single-mode fiber optic cable.
 This will be used to connect the coupler to the attacker's FMC in the receive port (RX).
 This is then connected by a copper cable to the attacker’s laptop.

 The single-mode FMC, hybrid mating adapter, single-mode cable and copper cable are needed regardless of a demonstration.